 The "Bulls Forehead" Medicine Wheel

 A work that can make a one of a kind addition to any living space.
-Every piece made will have it's own unique qualities that set it apart from any other of similar design and not produced using a template.
-Made with a substrate of pulp, drywall mud and glue.
+Made with a substrate of pulp, plaster and glue.
 The tiny black stones are placed individually into the substrate along with field grasses.
-After 1 week of curing, is topped with a mixture of latex and white paint to produce a snowdrift effect.
-Has a raised central rock cairn that gives the piece a 3 dimensional component.
-The artwork is adhered to a backboard and vigorously tested to ensure the stones and grasses remain in place.
-Mounted with screws in a rustic, aged and distressed cedar rough cut frame, behind glass with a frosted boarder.
+After 10 days of curing, is topped with a mixture of latex and white paint to produce a snowdrift effect.
+Mounted with screws in a rustic, aged and distressed cedar rough cut frame, behind glass with a frosted border.
 Comes with a description, a brief history of the medicine wheel, mounting hanger and felt wall protectors (already attached).
 Item sold will be the one seen in the photo's.

 Dimensions: 13 3/4" sq. x 1 1/4" deep